Baton Rouge Rugby Football Club

 The Baton Rouge Rugby Football Club (also known as BRRFC), founded in 1977, is a men's rugby union team based in Baton Rouge, Louisiana, United States.
 The club competes in and is governed by the True South and USA Rugby.

 History

-Founded in 1977, the club has been a cornerstone of the rugby community boasting healthy numbers and excellent play.
+Founded in 1977, the club is a rugby union team based in Baton Rouge.

 Many players are from the surrounding areas: Lafayette, Mandeville, Hammond and New Orleans but also international invites have had players from Britain, Australia, New Zealand and Fiji.

 Up until 1991, Baton Rouge played as a Division I Rugby Team, where they secured many national invites, namely the 1985 National Championship game vs Philadelphia Whitemarsh.
 The club has had success throughout the years even after transitioning to Division II rugby in 1992.
 The Club participates in many local Baton Rouge Charities; most notably Toys for Tots, the BR Women's Shelter, Youth Rugby and the Red Cross.